 In a DevOps environment, the window to review and qualify test results has shrunk dramatically from days to hours (and even minutes in some cases).
 What’s no longer acceptable is a situation where a regression suite is running for 2-3 days and requires a similar amount of time to analyze results.

 Our research at Perfecto tells us that organizations spend between 50-72 hours per regression cycle analyzing test results, filtering out noise and assessing failures which may impact their software releases.
-It is essential that teams have a better way to analyze data, triage issues, and act upon failures with the best possible insights.
+It is essential that teams have a better solution for test reporting in order to analyze data, triage issues, and act upon failures with the best possible insights.
 Unlike desktop browser testing, mobile devices create more complex issues as failures can be caused by network connectivity, device locks, improper object use, popups and more.

 When dealing with large test results datasets in a CI/DevOps environment, there are a few essential tools that teams need: